imarsman/gotee/README.md

 ## Noets

 The official tee waits for stdin even when nothing has been sent to it.
-This one currently does not.
-I have to decide if that is waht I want to do.
+I've added support for waiting on keyboard input for string data.
+CTL-C works to exit this.
+So although this is using input as a string, this is likely not harmful.
+The main stdin reader can handle `cat test.jpg | gotee out.jpg`.

 -- Ian Marsman